Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - a: `Array<any>`
-  >the array to build the list of
+  >The array to build the list of.

 Example: